bobbydwise1/capstone-react-week3/README.md

 **http://history.chess.free.fr/tamerlane2.htm#Moves**

 * _The ancient version of this game is much more complex and "bloody".
-The modern rules attempt to slow the game down and add more strategy._
+It is called Tamerlane chess.
+The year 2000 rules attempt to slow the ancient game down and add more strategy._

 * _The game is named after the medieval Persian conqueror, Amir Timur, aka Timur the Lame, aka Tamerlane.
 See the following Wikipedia article for more information:_